bmixonba/vpn-osint/apks/MaliciousApks/LetsVPN/README.md

 ## Legit1

-urls,letsvpn.world
+This is the legitimate version of the APK.

-domain info, the source for LetsVPN
+[//]: # urls,letsvpn.world domain info, the source for LetsVPN

 ## Candidate1

-url, letssvpn.com
+This is another legitimate version of the app.
+The URL redirects  to `letsvpn.world`.
-domain info, redirects to letsvpn.world
+[//]: # url, letssvpn.com domain info, redirects to letsvpn.world

 ## Candidate2

-url,letsssvpn.com
-domain info,
+[//]: # url,letsssvpn.com domain info,

 ## Candidate3